Robotechnic/diagraph/doc/manual.typ

     ````)
   ]
   #argument("clusters", types: ((:)))[
     Clusters labels to overwrite.

-The dictionary is indexed by the cluster name.
+		If the provided argument is a dictionary, the keys are the cluster names and the values are the labels.
+If the provided argument is a function, the function is called with the cluster name as argument and must return the label.
+A none value means that the label is not overwritten.
     #example(````
     	#raw-render(```
     		digraph G {